 - This was a Running Gag with resident weirdo Cliff on Cheers for a while.
-He grows a potato that he thinks looks just like Richard Nixon ("The Groom Wore Clearasil"), a turnip that looks like June Lockhart and a squash that looks like the Hawaiian Islands ("Don Juan Is Hell"), and another squash that looks like George Shultz ("Cheers: The Motion Picture").
+He grows a potato that he thinks looks just like Richard Nixon ("The Groom Wore Clearasil"), a turnip that looks like June Lockhart and a squash that looks like the Hawaiian Islands ("Don Juan Is Hell"), another June Lockhart turnip and a Meryl Streep ear of corn ("Dark Imaginings"), and another squash that looks like George Shultz ("Cheers: The Motion Picture").

 - Glee: Finn's subplot in the aptly-named episode "Grilled Cheesus" is kickstarted when he thinks he sees Jesus on his grilled cheese sandwich◊.

 - An episode of Full House involves a partially peeled potato that looks like Joe Pesci.